"

 5 User-Defined Functions

 All program examples that have been presented up to this point have been in the form of a “script”, which is a largely unstructured code sequence in a single file.
 That is sufficient for short, simple programs.
-For larger, more complex programs, there are advantages to a modular approach, in which the code is divided into sub-programs, each of which performs a task that makes up a portion of the overall algorithm.
-In various programming languages, these units of code may be called subroutines, procedures, or methods.
+For larger, more complex programs, there are advantages to a modular approach, in which the code is divided into components, each of which performs a task that makes up a portion of the overall algorithm.
+In early programming languages, these units of code were sometimes called subroutines or procedures; in modern languages they are often called methods.
 In MATLAB, they are called functions.

 • more compact and readable code